2017-15 | January 2020

 Interest-Rate Liberalization and Capital Misallocations

 We study the consequences of interest-rate liberalization in a two-sector general equilibrium model of China.
 The model captures a key feature of China's distorted financial system: state-owned enterprises (SOEs) have greater incentive to expand production and easier access to credit than private firms.
-In this second-best environment, liberalizing interest rate controls improves capital allocations within each sector, but exacerbates misallocations across sectors.
-Under calibrated parameters, interest-rate liberalization may reduce aggregate productivity and welfare, unless other policy reforms are also implemented to alleviate SOEs' distorted incentives or improve private firms' credit access.
+In this second-best environment, interest-rate liberalization can improve capital allocations within each sector, but can also exacerbate misallocations across sectors.
+Under calibrated parameters, the liberalization policy can reduce aggregate productivity and welfare unless other policy reforms are also implemented to alleviate SOEs' distorted incentives or improve private firms' credit access.

 Liu, Zheng, Pengfei Wang, and Zhiwei Xu.
 2017.
 "Interest-Rate Liberalization and Capital Misallocations," Federal Reserve Bank of San Francisco Working Paper 2017-15.
 Available at https://doi.org/10.24148/wp2017-15